 EU citizens do not need to apply for a residence permit in order to immigrate to Ireland, however, they need to register with the immigration authorities once they arrive here.
 You can find out from our immigration lawyer in Ireland more information, if you want to arrive here for any of the above mentioned purposes and you also want to obtain permanent residency; our lawyer can present the steps you need to take for each situation that we have presented here.

-Foreigners who have obtained a residence permit in Ireland and whose residence permit is about to expire between the period of 21st April 2021 and 20th September 2021 will automatically benefit from an extension on 20th September 2021; the regulation will be available until further notice, as stipulated by the Department of Justice of Ireland.
+Foreigners who have obtained a residence permit in Ireland and whose residence permit was about to expire between the period of 21st April 2021 and 20th September 2021 automatically received an extension on 20th September 2021; the regulation will be available until further notice, as stipulated by the Department of Justice of Ireland.
 The measure was taken as a consequence of the Covid-19 pandemic, which restricts to a certain degree the possibility to move in and from Ireland.

 If you want to apply for an Irish residence permit, you can rely on our immigration specialists.